-On September 30, 2024, the Company had a working capital of \$0.13 million.
-In order to improve the liquidity, the Company further raise \$0.93 million (CAD \$1,26 million) in the fourth quarter of 2024, including the \$0.15 million (CAD\$0.2 million) already received in September 2024, through an warrant exercise incentive program (discussed in the above).
+On December 31, 2024, the Company had a working capital of \$0.18 million.
+In order to improve the liquidity, the Company further raised \$0.60 million (CAD\$0.86 million) after the year ended December 31, 2024.

 The Company realizes that the resources on hand may not adequate to finance the Company to achieve its long-term business goals.
-The Company intends to raise addition capital through equity or debt financing in the future to finance the Company's future operations.
-Even though the Company has a history of raising the funds when needed in the past, there is no guarantee that the Company can do so in the future.
+The Company intends to raise additional capital through equity or debt financing in the future to finance the Company's future operations.
+Even though the Company has a history of raising funds when needed in the past, there is no guarantee that the Company can do so in the future.